cloin/gitea-podman/README.md

 # gitea-podman

-podman-compose for a gitea server
+Just a podman-compose for a gitea server that works well in Instruqt